g1en1995/Terraform_Basics/SetUpTerraform/ReadMe.md

 * It has similar syntax no matter the provider.
 It is one of the main advantages points of Terraform.

 ### Setting up a resource
-1. We need to define a provider.
+1. Create (main.tf) terraform file.
+We need to define a provider.
 List of providers are mentioned on the terraform website. -> https://registry.terraform.io/browse/providers
     ```
     provider "aws" {
     region = "us-east-1"